 New Releases by Lydia Maria Child

-Lydia Maria Child is the author of Empowering Paths: Lydia Maria Child's Guide to Personal Development and Self-Reliance (2024), Slavery's Pleasant Homes & Other Tales (2023), A Romance Of The Republic (2023), The American Frugal Housewife: Essays (2020), The American Frugal Housewife by Lydia Maria Child.
-(2020).
+Lydia Maria Child is the author of Incidents in the Life of a Slave Girl, Written by Herself (2025), Empowering Paths: Lydia Maria Child's Guide to Personal Development and Self-Reliance (2024), Slavery's Pleasant Homes & Other Tales (2023), The Right Way the Safe Way.
+Proved by Emancipation in the British West Indies, and Elsewhere (2023), The Сlassic Сollection of Lydia Maria Child.
+Illustrated (2023).

 >>